samialjammal/presentation123/RAILWAY_DEPLOYMENT.md

 Railway is perfect for your AI Presentation Generator - it offers a free tier with $5 monthly credit and doesn't require a credit card!

+## 🐛 Fixed: Canvas Dependency Issue

+**Good news!** I've fixed the build issue that was causing the deployment to fail.
+The problem was with the `canva-api` package which required Python and native compilation.
+I've:

+- ✅ Removed the problematic `canva-api` dependency
+- ✅ Updated the server to work in demo mode for Canva features
+- ✅ Made the build process much simpler and more reliable

 ## 📋 Prerequisites

 1. **GitHub Account**: Your code must be pushed to a GitHub repository